-Diversity and inclusiveness are core to who we are and how we work.
-We hold a collective commitment to foster an environment where all differences are valued, practices are equitable and everyone experiences a sense of belonging — where people are inspired to team and lead inclusively in their interactions every day.
+Diversity, equity, and inclusiveness (DE&I) are core to who we are, how we work and how we live our values.
+We hold a collective commitment to continue to drive an environment where all differences are valued, practices are equitable and everyone experiences a sense of belonging — where people are inspired to team and lead inclusively in their interactions every day.

-The EY Global Executive (GE) has signed this statement to demonstrate our commitment to leading inclusively and our increased focus and accountability around Diversity & Inclusiveness (D&I) progress.
-It is key to achieving EY’s ambition for creating long-term value – bringing the best of our global organization together to run our business and serve clients, ultimately achieving better business success in this transformative age.
+The EY Global Executive (GE) has signed this statement to demonstrate our commitment to leading inclusively and elevate our focus and accountability around diversity, equity and inclusiveness progress.
+It is key to achieving EY’s ambition for creating long-term value — bringing the best of our global organization together to run our businesses and serve clients, ultimately achieving better business success in this transformative age.

 At EY, we believe in maximizing the power of different perspectives and backgrounds in our teaming.
 Including varying points of view in our decision-making, operations and actions is fundamental to establishing long-term value for EY people, as well as long-term client, social and financial value.
-This helps us to fulfill the EY purpose of Building a Better Working World.
-Through this, we demonstrate our organization’s distinctiveness, drive innovation, build trusted relationships, enable equitable and exceptional experiences for EY people and deliver the best approaches for clients.
-Diversity and inclusiveness are core to how we live our values.
-They are priorities for the GE and command attention and investment from executive leadership.
+This helps us to fulfil the EY purpose of building a better working world.
+Through this, we demonstrate our organization’s distinctiveness, drive innovation, build trusted relationships across differences, enable equitable and exceptional experiences for EY people and deliver the highest quality services for clients.

 Diversity is about differences.
-At EY, we think broadly about differences, such as nationality, language, education, gender and gender identity/expression, sexual orientation, generation, age, socioeconomic background, working and thinking styles, religious background, abilities and disabilities, experiences, career paths, technical skills and identity dimensions defined and constructed by some societies in ethnic, color, cultural, or racial terms.
-There are also differences according to geography, service line, sector and function.
+At EY, we think about differences broadly, across a wide range of dimensions, such as nationality, language, education, gender and gender identity/expression, sexual orientation, generation, age, socioeconomic background, religious background, abilities and disabilities, as well as identity dimensions defined and constructed by some societies in ethnic, color, cultural, or racial terms.
+There are also differences according to working and thinking styles, experiences, career paths, technical skills, geography, service line, sector and function.